 China’s Belt and Road Initiative has yet to yield any formal commitments to promote gender equity.
-As its competitors move ahead, Beijing must begin closing the BRI’s gender divide to achieve its development goals.
+As its competitors move ahead, Beijing must begin closing the BRI’s gender gap to achieve its development goals.

 3 Items, Page 1 of 1